nicolas-giannantonio/Electron-React-JS/README.md

 # Electron-React-JS
-Blank project for use Electron with React JS
+Model project for use Electron with React JS

 - npm install